 RESULT WHAT THIS RESULT MEANS Trisomy 1 This means that there is an extra copy of chromosome 1.
 This finding is not associated with a clinically described genetic syndrome.
 If an embryo with trisomy 1 were to be transferred, it is expected it would either not implant or result in early miscarriage.
 Monosomy 1 This means that there is a missing copy of chromosome 1.
 This finding is not associated with a clinically described genetic syndrome.
 If an embryo with monosomy 1 were to be transferred, it is expected it would either not implant or result in early miscarriage.
 Trisomy 2 This means that there is an extra copy of chromosome 2.
 This finding is not associated with a clinically described genetic syndrome.
 If an embryo with trisomy 2 were to be transferred, it is expected it would either not implant or result in early miscarriage.
 Monosomy 2 This means that there is a missing copy of chromosome 2.
 This finding is not associated with a clinically described genetic syndrome.
 If an embryo with monosomy 2 were to be transferred, it is expected it would either not implant or result in early miscarriage.
 Trisomy 3 This means that there is an extra copy of chromosome 3.
 This finding is not associated with a clinically described genetic syndrome.
 If an embryo with trisomy 3 were to be transferred, it is expected it would either not implant or result in early miscarriage.
 Monosomy 3 This means that there is a missing copy of chromosome 3.
 This finding is not associated with a clinically described genetic syndrome.
 If an embryo with monosomy 3 were to be transferred, it is expected it would either not implant or result in early miscarriage.
 Trisomy 4 This means that there is an extra copy of chromosome 4.
 This finding is not associated with a clinically described genetic syndrome.
 If an embryo with trisomy 4 were to be transferred, it is expected it would either not implant or result in early miscarriage.
+Monosomy 4 This means that there is a missing copy of chromosome 4.
+This finding is not associated with a clinically described genetic syndrome.
+If an embryo with monosomy 4 were to be transferred, it is expected it would either not implant or result in early miscarriage.

-^{}Viable aneuploidies associated with genetic syndromes are marked by an asterisk
+^{}Viable aneuploidies associated with genetic syndromes are marked by an asterisk.